droid85real/obsidian/Java/JAVA.md

 ### 2. Runtime Polymorphism or Function Overriding or Method Overriding

 + Function overriding occurs when a child class provides its own implementation of a method already defined in the parent class, replacing the parent's version.
++ method overriding means the child class method should have the same method signature as the parent class method
 + Occurs in a subclass that inherits from a parent class.
 + if called then first it check if child has that method if not then parent class